 Gilgo Beach murders investigators identify "Fire Island Jane Doe" as Karen Vergata

-HAUPPAUGE, N.Y. - Another critical step in the Gilgo Beach investigation unfolded Friday, although no additional victims were linked to Rex Heuermann.

-Through cutting edge DNA, another female victim has been identified, formerly known as "Fire Island Jane Doe."
+The FBI, state and county police joined Suffolk prosecutors, revealing another critical step in the investigation.
+Through modern DNA, another female victim has been identified.

-"Today we are here to announce that, as part of the Gilgo Task Force reexamination of all the evidence in the case, we are able to identify our fire island Jane Doe as Karen Vergata, who was 34 years old at the time of her disappearance," Suffolk County DA Ray Tierney said.
+"Today we are here to announce that, as part of the Gilgo Task Force reexamination of all the evidence in the case, we are able to identify Fire Island Jane Doe as Karen Vergata, who was 34 years old at the time of her disappearance," Suffolk County DA Ray Tierney said.

-He was joined by members of the Gilgo Beach Homicide Task Force, which broke the 13-year-old unsolved mystery with the arrest of Heuermann.
-They say they won't rest until all 10 bodies dumped along Ocean Parkway near Gilgo Beach are identified.
+Vergata grew up in Glen Head.
+Her family, we are told, lost track of her.

 "Ms. Vergata went missing at approximately February 14, 1996.
 At the time, she lived on West 45th Street in Manhattan and was believed to be working as an escort at the time of her disappearance.
 There was no missing persons complaint filed at the time of that disappearance," Tierney said.